-- 4.1 The wide-ranging report from the NHS Greater Glasgow and Clyde and West Dunbartonshire HSCP at Appendix 1 summarises the statistical information obtained by the NHS Greater Glasgow and Clyde and its partners.
-The report provides similar data to that which was provided to the Board in 2018.
+- 4.1 The wide-ranging report from the NHS Greater Glasgow and Clyde and West Dunbartonshire HSCP at Appendix A summarises the statistical information obtained by the NHS Greater Glasgow and Clyde and its partners.
+The report provides similar data to that which was provided to the Licensing Board in 2018.
 This data helpfully draws not only upon current local data but also sets West Dunbartonshire's position in a national context. - 4.2 Doctor Daniel Carter, Consultant in Public Health Medicine, will speak to the report at the meeting. - 4.3 The Overprovision Assessment report contains statistical information relating to the overall position within West Dunbartonshire as well as information that relates to specified intermediate data zones. - 4.4 This report highlights various statistics that will be of interest to Members and the information set out here is intended to assist Members with a high level overview of the report.
-For the avoidance of doubt, the Board will consider the report in full when determining its Assessment of Overprovision. - 4.5 Points of particular note are:
+For the avoidance of doubt, the Licensing Board will consider the report in full when determining its Assessment of Overprovision. - 4.5 Points of particular note are:

 - 85% of alcohol is sold in supermarkets and off-sales. - The rate of alcohol-related hospital admissions in West Dunbartonshire is higher than the Scottish average. - In 2021, 40 alcohol specific deaths were recorded in West Dunbartonshire.
 This is the highest number of alcohol specific deaths in the time period from 2010.
 Alcohol specific death rates for West Dunbartonshire remain higher than for Scotland as a whole. - Female alcohol specific death rates are rising rapidly whilst the male rate is in decline and is the lowest since 2002. - Rates of alcohol related mental health hospital admissions are higher than the Scottish average and have consistently been higher for the available time period (2013-2022) - The highest rates of alcohol ambulance calls are for males in the age groups 35-44 and 55-64. - The impact on children and families of non-dependent parental drinking has been highlighted by research.
 Locally, concerns about parental alcohol abuse continue to be identified at a number of case conferences for children on the child protection register. - 4.6 The Overprovision Assessment report breaks alcohol harm data down by intermediate data zones.
 These intermediate data zones are designated areas used for the dissemination of statistics.
 There are 18 intermediate zones within West Dunbartonshire.
 The population of these areas range from 3,464 to 7,162 persons.
-A list of these intermediate zones and their name is at Appendix 3.
-Members will be aware that the Board's current Overprovision Assessment makes use of intermediate data zones. - 4.7 The following information presented on an intermediate data zone level is of particular note: - Local Alcohol Related Hospital Admissions data shows that only three intermediate zones of the 18 within West Dunbartonshire are lower than the national average rate of 62.3 per 10,000 population in 2021/22. - Local data in relation to Alcohol Specific Deaths shows that only two intermediate zones are lower than the Scottish average of 2.3 deaths per 10,000 population in 2021/22. - The data for 2021/22 shows that six West Dunbartonshire intermediate zones had a lower rate of Alcohol Related Mental Health Admissions than Scotland (12.1 per 10,000 population).
+Members will be aware that the Licensing Board's current Overprovision Assessment makes use of intermediate data zones. - 4.7 The following information presented on an intermediate data zone level is of particular note: - Local Alcohol Related Hospital Admissions data shows that only three intermediate zones of the 18 within West Dunbartonshire are lower than the national average rate of 61.1 per 10,000 population in 2021/22. - Local data in relation to Alcohol Specific Deaths in 2019/21 shows that only seven of the 18 intermediate zones comprising West Dunbartonshire are lower than the Scottish average of 5.8 deaths per 10,000 population.
+Further 10 intermediate zones have seen this indicator increase since the start of the Licensing Board's current Statement of Licensing Policy. - The data for 2021/22 shows that six West Dunbartonshire intermediate zones had a lower rate of Alcohol Related Mental Health Admissions than Scotland (12.8 per 10,000 population).